InfuseAI/primehub-python-sdk/docs/CLI/config.md

 ### set-token

-set token and save to the config file
+Set token and save to the config file

 ```